9 Best Towns in Switzerland

 See which one is calling (yodeling?) your name by taking a virtual stroll through our list of the most beautiful towns in Switzerland.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Sitting just two hours north of Milan by car (and three hours south of Zurich), Locarno is one of the most beautiful towns in Switzerland and has a distinctly Italian vibe.
-As the capital of the Italian-speaking canton of Ticino (Switzerland has four official languages: German, French, Italian, and Romansh).

 It features candy-colored palazzos; open-air cafés; a generally relaxed attitude; and a reputation as the sunniest Swiss town, with over 2,300 hours of sunshine yearly.
 Palm and lemon trees, camellia, bougainvillea, and grapevines cluster along the boulevards and waterfront promenade that wrap around the stunning, mountain-ringed northern shores of Lake Maggiore.

 Locarno’s Piazza Grande is the largest piazza in Switzerland and hosts large, boisterous events throughout the year — take a stroll around its perimeter, with a gelato in hand, and pop into the little boutiques and shops that line the old town’s cobbled streets.